08th September 2014

 Our usual discrete presence in the background protecting world leaders got rather exposed this month as we were splashed all over the nation’s dailies and TV news channels at the NATO Conference in South Wales.

-All the more gratifying therefore that what was reportedly the UK’s largest ever police operation passed off without major incident after parts of South Wales were locked down inside our ‘ring of steel’, which we believe was the world’s biggest ever installation of temporary high security fencing.
+Therefore, all the more gratifying that what was reportedly the UK’s largest-ever police operation passed off without major incident after parts of South Wales were locked down inside our ‘ring of steel’, which we believe was the world’s biggest ever installation of temporary high-security fencing.

-It prompted the UK’s largest ever police operation involving 9,000 officers from 29 of the UK’s 43 police forces, with planning starting the moment the summit was first announced in October 2013.
+It prompted the UK’s largest-ever police operation involving 9,000 officers from 29 of the UK’s 43 police forces, planning to start the moment the summit was first announced in October 2013.

 A team of 30 from Zaun – including project managers, site managers and installers – with 35 articulated lorries of fencing, barriers and accessories put up the ‘ring of steel’, part of which ran alongside the M4 motorway at junction 24 and the A449.

-We designed special sections of steel panels that were fixed to existing fencing horizontally then flipped upright and dropped into the Roath Basin at Cardiff Bay and next to the Millennium Bridge on the River Taff beneath the walls of Cardiff Castle.
+We designed special sections of steel panels fixed to existing fencing horizontally, then flipped upright and dropped into the Roath Basin at Cardiff Bay and next to the Millennium Bridge on the River Taff beneath the walls of Cardiff Castle.

-Twelve-feet high fencing designed to resist mob attack and, in places, hostile vehicle attack, also went in the village of Caerleon in the north of Newport and at a string of sites across Cardiff used by the world leaders.
+Twelve-foot high fencing designed to resist mob attack and, in places, hostile vehicle attack also went in the village of Caerleon in the north of Newport and at a string of sites across Cardiff used by the world leaders.

-And minutes after they left Cardiff Castle on Thursday night, our team moved in and worked 24/7 to dismantle all the traffic management measures by 6.30am on Sunday morning for the 10k Cardiff road race and fun run.
+And minutes after they left Cardiff Castle on Thursday night, our team moved in and worked 24/7 to dismantle all the traffic management measures by 6.30 am on Sunday for the 10k Cardiff road race and fun run.

 They then removed the remains of what had become a part of life in central Cardiff for weeks – and had been dubbed as Cardiff’s Berlin Wall and The Great Wall of Wales – to allow traffic and businesses to get back to normal this morning.